shelost/Gallery/src/posts/palace.md

   import Counter from './counter.svelte'
 </script>

+> Let Pharaoh do this, and let him appoint officers over the land, and take up the fifth part of the land of Egypt in the seven plenteous years. <br><br>
+> And let them gather all the food of those good years that come, and lay up corn under the hand of Pharaoh, and let them keep food in the cities. <br><br>
+> And that food shall be for store to the land against the seven years of famine, which shall be in the land of Egypt; that the land perish not through the famine. <br><br> **Genesis 40:34-36**

 ![alt text](blog/faces.png "Title")

-In the <a href ='https://en.wikipedia.org/wiki/Ancient_Near_East'>Late Bronze Age </a> (~12th century BC), the leading civilizations of the era instituted what historians call a <a href ='https://en.wikipedia.org/wiki/Palace_economy'> Palace Economy </a>, a method of taxation and redistribution of grain harvests.
+In the Late Bronze Age (~12th century BC), the leading civilizations of the era instituted what historians call a <a href ='https://en.wikipedia.org/wiki/Palace_economy'> Palace Economy </a>, a method of taxation and redistribution of grain harvests.

 In 2025, OpenAI's latest release, <a href = 'https://openai.com/index/sora-2/'> Sora 2 </a>, has recently hit the App Store with its ability to feature real-world people in its videos in a feature they're calling "Cameos."

 What do these two things have to do with each other?
 Well, I believe they both offer their own glimpses what the future of an AI-driven economy would actually look like.

+# Past

 ## The Palace

-> Let Pharaoh do this, and let him appoint officers over the land, and take up the fifth part of the land of Egypt in the seven plenteous years. <br><br>
-> And let them gather all the food of those good years that come, and lay up corn under the hand of Pharaoh, and let them keep food in the cities. <br><br>
-> And that food shall be for store to the land against the seven years of famine, which shall be in the land of Egypt; that the land perish not through the famine. <br><br> **Genesis 40:34-36**

 I'll let Wikipedia explain it better than I can: